taptappub/Reaction/README.md

 repository.getData()
     .map { "Convert to another string" }
 ```
-- **map** - Transform the result with success and error data by applying a function to it
+- **mapReaction** - Transform the result with success and error data by applying a function to it
 ```kotlin
 repository.getData()
     .mapReaction { s, e -> "Convert to another string: $s + $e" }